localstack/docs/content/en/getting-started/help-and-support/index.md

 ## Introduction

+LocalStack provides various support channels to help users troubleshoot issues and integrate the platform into their workflows.
+The level of support available depends on the plan associated with your account.

-Our support team is here to assist with:
+Our team assists with:

-- LocalStack issues troubleshooting
+- Troubleshooting LocalStack-specific issues
-- Questions about features and functionality
+- Feature usage and functionality questions
-- Help integrating LocalStack with your application
+- Integration guidance for using LocalStack in your application
-- Guidance on using LocalStack

-However, technical support does not cover:

-- Support for AWS services
+- Best practices for working with LocalStack services
-- General troubleshooting of your application
-- Billing, account-related issues, or non-technical questions

-For operational support related to billing, account inquiries, or other non-technical matters, contact us at [support@localstack.cloud](mailto:support@localstack.cloud) or via our [contact form](https://localstack.cloud/contact/).
+For non-technical issues, such as billing or account inquiries, please contact support via [support@localstack.cloud](mailto:support@localstack.cloud).

+We welcome any feedback as we continue to improve LocalStack for all users.

 ## Support Coverage